TomSssM/MyCodewars/snippets/server-side-js/8-other-prot/article.md

 Before we get into it [here](../../sse/server-evts.js) is the old original code.

 So yeah SSE is almost the same as WebSocket except it works over HTTP and is less powerful.
+Good examples of its being less powerful are that it allows communication only in one direction ( server -> client ), doesn't allow sending binary data and so on.
 Also SSE suppose that the server sends messages to the browser but can't close the connection and the browser ( while listening for server messages ) can't send its messages to the server but should be able to close the connection.
 They should be preferred when simplicity and one-direction communication from the server to the client are priorities ( WebSocket is vice versa: different protocol plus communication both ways ).

 Let's take a closer look at what happens under the hood.

 When we do `new EventSource('some-url')` the browser establishes a connection between itself and the server whose url is specified.
 Until the server closes a connection ( for instance via `response.end()` in Node.js ) it remains